coodig/code-sphare/readme.md

 CodeSphare is a lightweight, browser-based code editor that supports running **HTML/CSS/JavaScript**, **C**, **C++**, and **Python** code directly from the frontend using the **Judge0 API**.

-## <h2 style="color:red;">🚧🔧 Currently in Under Development Stage 🚧🔧</h2>

-> ⚠️ This project is actively being developed.
-Features may be incomplete or subject to change.
-> Stay tuned and star the repo to follow progress! ⭐

 ## 🌐 Live Preview (HTML/CSS/JS)

 Users can write and preview HTML, CSS, and JavaScript code in real time using an embedded `<iframe>` for output.